 Investors and savers need to keep an eye on the rate of inflation, as it reduces the purchasing power of money over time.

-With inflation running at 2.6%, this is a real dilemma facing UK investors.
-Although cash is traditionally viewed as a ‘safe haven’ asset, money that’s being kept in a savings account could lose value in the long term, if inflation is higher than the interest rate.
+Although cash is traditionally viewed as a ‘safe haven’ asset, money sitting in a savings account could lose value in the long term, if inflation is higher than the interest rate.

 Those that are fed up with the lacklustre savings environment are turning to the financial markets in search of inflation-beating returns.
 This could help protect your money and allow for it to grow for the future.
 However, different investment products react differently to market fluctuations and inflation.